hekmatullah-sajid/LLM-FAQ-Expert/README.md

 # LLM-FAQ-Expert

-LLM-FAQ-Expert is a small project showcasing the initial integration of Large Language Models (LLMs) for a job search application.
+LLM-FAQ-Expert is a small project showcasing the initial integration of Large Language Models (LLMs) for question-answering tasks in educational settings.
 The project includes components for extracting FAQ data, building a question-answering system, and dockerizing Elasticsearch for ease of deployment.

 ## Project Components